sahisnu18/Companies_Layoffs_Analysis-EDA/README.md

 select `month`, total_emp, sum(total_emp) over(order by `month`) as rolling_total
 from Rolling_total;
 ```
+This query calculates a rolling total of employees laid off each month using a Common Table Expression (CTE) and a window function.
+We use CTE as it can be thought of as a way to prepare or pre-filter data for further processing in subsequent queries.

+1. First Filtering (in the CTE):
+- The CTE (Rolling_total) filters and aggregates the data from the original table (layoffs_staging2).
+- Specifically, it:
+  - Extracts the year and month (SUBSTRING(date, 1, 7)).
+  - Excludes rows with NULL months (WHERE SUBSTRING(date, 1, 7) IS NOT NULL).
+  - Groups the data by month and calculates total layoffs for each (SUM(total_laid_off)).

+2. Second Filtering (in the main query):
+- After defining the pre-processed data (Rolling_total), the main query applies additional calculations or filters.
+- In this case, the main query:
+  - Retrieves month and total_emp from the CTE.
+  - Calculates the rolling total (SUM(total_emp) OVER (ORDER BY month)).

 #### What are the top 5 companies laid off each year?